nawabahmadreshi/documentation/pages/features/google-app-indexing.md

 - If Google knows your website opens the app, when it shows up in a search result, and the user has the app installed, the app will open instead of the website

-**Branch's App Indexing integration is designed for businesses that don't have a website, and want Branch to host their site for them.** Note that in order for you to get traffic from this feature, your Branch link will need to appear in search results.
-So far, from about 8 months of offering this feature, we've yet to see it drive a substantial amount of traffic to a single app.
+**Branch's App Indexing integration is designed for businesses that don't have a website, and want Branch to host their site for them.
+If you have a website, Branch can dynamically inject App Indexing tags through the WebSDK function `autoAppIndex()` described [here]({{base.url}}/features/google-app-indexing/advanced/#alternative-path-have-the-websdk-inject-app-indexing-tags-into-your-webpage).** Note that in order for you to get traffic from this feature, your Branch link will need to appear in search results.
+We've just now supercharged our app indexing feature with AMP tech to leverage Google's new prioritization of these pages.
 {% getstarted %}{% endgetstarted %}

 {% elsif page.guide %}